 The sixth annual Recycle Your Reusables was an overwhelming success.

-All-American Recycling: anything with a cord, such as computers, electronics and televisions ($)
+All-American Recycling: anything with a cord that is no longer useable, such as computers, electronics and televisions ($)

 Ayer-Shirley Lions Club: eyeglasses and hearing aids.
 They are cleaned, tested and re-used for people that can’t afford them.
 Most glasses are used in other countries, while the hearing aids are able to be re-used here in the US.
 Eyeglasses need to be intact, no missing lenses or broken frames.

-Battery recycling from Battery Solutions and Call2Recycle: household batteries, both rechargeable and non-rechargeable, such as D-cell, C-cell, AA, AAA, 9-volt, and button cell; rechargeable battery packs from cell phones, cameras, laptop computers, power tools, etc; handheld electronics such as cell phones, iPods, PDAs, pagers, etc and any other dry-cell batteries.
+Battery recycling from Call2Recycle and EQ: household batteries, both rechargeable and non-rechargeable, such as D-cell, C-cell, AA, AAA, 9-volt, and button cell; rechargeable battery packs from cell phones, cameras, laptop computers, power tools, etc; automotive/motorcycle/boat batteries; handheld electronics such as cell phones, iPods, PDAs, pagers, etc and any other dry-cell batteries.

-Bay State Textiles: all post consumer textiles.
+Bay State Textiles: All textiles.
 Clothing, paired shoes, linens, plush toys, backpacks.
 The textiles do not have to be in wearable condition but must be dry and free of odor and mold.

 Boston Building Resources: Good to excellent construction materials, completely install-ready (no defects that need repair, no refinishing, no spare parts to track down to make functional.